drdhaval2785/siddhantakaumudi/readme.md

 8. ञ्ञ is wrongly duplicated for most of the time.
 Have to find out a way to correct it mechanically.
 Pending.
 1551 occurrences.
 Majority were errors.
 Converted to ञ.
 Should look out for errors.

+9. श्र्व -> श्र

-9. After all corrections, change >1 space to 1 space and remove trailing space.
+10. After all corrections, change >1 space to 1 space and remove trailing space.

 # Step 2